search ]

 add_action( 'wp_enqueue_scripts', 'savvy_remove_woocommerce_css_js' );

-Pay attention to the conditional tags in line 10.
-If you need to load these scripts on pages other than WooCommerce pages, you can adjust these conditions accordingly.
+Note the conditional tags on line 10.
+If you need to load these scripts on a non-WooCommerce page, you can adjust these conditions accordingly.

-If you have any questions about this topic, feel free to ask in the comments, and I promise to respond promptly.
+If you have questions about this topic, feel free to ask in the comments, and I’ll reply as soon as possible.

 Appendix A

-This solution will work perfectly for both CSS and JavaScript files.
-However, it’s worth mentioning that when it comes to WooCommerce’s loaded CSS files, you can remove them entirely from all pages of the site, including WooCommerce pages, using the following filter:
+This solution works well for both CSS and JavaScript files.
+However, if you want to completely remove WooCommerce’s CSS files from all pages—including WooCommerce pages—you can use the following filter:

 add_filter( 'woocommerce_enqueue_styles', '__return_empty_array' );

-Alternatively, if you want to remove a specific CSS file, you can do it like this:
+Alternatively, if you wish to remove specific CSS files, you can do so like this:

 // Remove each style one by one